spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 pod/usage-cost-logger created
 ```

-The above YAML specifies three pod resources, for the source, processor, and sink applications.
-Each pod has a single container, referencing the respective docker image.
+The preceding YAML specifies three pod resources, for the source, processor, and sink applications.
+Each pod has a single container that references the respective docker image.

 We set the logical hostname for the RabbitMQ broker for each app to connect to it.
 Here we use the RabbitMQ service name, `rabbitmq` in this case.
 We also set the label `app: user-cost-stream` to logically group our apps.

-#### Verify the deployment
+#### Verifying the Deployment

-Use the following command to tail the log for the `usage-cost-logger` sink:
+To verify the deployment, use the following command to tail the log for the `usage-cost-logger` sink:

 ```bash
 kubectl logs -f usage-cost-logger
 ```

-You should see messages streaming like:
+You should see messages similar to the following streaming:

 ```bash
 2019-05-02 15:48:18.550  INFO 1 --- [container-0-C-1] i.s.d.s.u.UsageCostLoggerApplication     : {"userId": "Mark", "callCost": "21.1", "dataCost": "26.05" }